ApeWorX/ape/README.md

 deactivate
 ```

-Now that you have Python installed in your virtual environment, we may install Ape:
+Now that you have Python installed in your virtual environment, install the `eth-ape` Python package:
 You can install the latest release via [pip](https://pypi.org/project/pip/):

 ```bash